imbushuo/mac-precision-touchpad/README.md

 ## Converged Installation Guide

-1. Go to the release tab in Github and download the newest version
+1. Go to the release tab in Github and download the newest version for your architecture
-2. Open the zip and navigate to `x64\ReleaseSigned`
-3. Go to `AmtPtpDeviceUniversalPkg` directory
-4. Right click `AmtPtpDevice.inf` and install it
+2. Right click `AmtPtpDevice.inf` and install it

 **Note: it is unnecessary to enable test signing, or install the certificate manually.
 Doing so may cause problems in installation.
 See [this issue](https://github.com/imbushuo/mac-precision-touchpad/issues/228#issuecomment-538689587) for detailed explanation.**